NOC-MDP/ReSow-Ceeds-V4/docs/UserGuide.md

 ## CEEDS Capabilities

-1. The CEEDS tool has the following capabilities
+The CEEDS tool has the following capabilities:
-2. Displays ReSOW project output in visual spatial layers
+    - Displays ReSOW project output in visual spatial layers
-3. Can display other sources of data such as third party WMS
+    - Can display other sources of data such as third party WMS
-4. Users can enable or disable specific layers
+    - Users can enable or disable specific layers
-5. Users can click on features within interactive layers to see data associated with feature
+    - Users can click on features within interactive layers to see data associated with feature
-6. Able to download subsets of layers by drawing a polygon and downloading features inside
+    - Able to download subsets of layers by drawing a polygon and downloading features inside
-7. Use GIS program (e.g. QGIS) to connect to tile server back-end and get ReSOW data directly
+    - Use GIS program (e.g. QGIS) to connect to tile server back-end and get ReSOW data directly

 > **NOTE: Third party or download-able layers can only be added by administrators following instructions in admin guide**